 Stout, Lynn A., "Betting the Bank: How Derivatives Trading Under Conditions of Uncertainty Can Increase Risks and Erode Returns In Financial Markets" (1995).
 Cornell Law Faculty Publications.
-Paper 445.
+445.

 Published in: Journal of Corporation Law, vol. 21, no. 1 (Fall 1995).